 It doesn’t matter how good a day you’re having, one negative comment – constructive criticism or hate – from someone has the power to turn it all around.
 Unsurprisingly, receiving constructive criticism can be difficult to handle.

 “I have no right, by anything I do or say, to demean a human being in his own eyes.
 What matters is not what I think of him; it is what he thinks of himself.
 To undermine a man’s self-respect is a sin.” – Antoine de Saint-Exupery

-But when someone bashes you, use it as motivation to improve yourself and prove them wrong.
+However, when someone bashes you, use it as motivation to improve yourself.
+So, go out there and prove them wrong.

-Don’t take it personally.
+Next, don’t take it personally.
 Remember that the things people say about others are often a reflection of their insecurities.
-They take pleasure in discouraging others so they can feel better about themselves.
+Therefore, they take pleasure in discouraging others so they can feel better about themselves.

-There are also cases where people’s voices and intonation make something sound worse than they actually are.
+Sometimes, there are also cases where people’s voices and intonation make something sound worse than they actually are.
 They were just born with that characteristic, deal with it.
-Take this into consideration and focus on WHAT they said instead of how it was uttered.
-Choose to find the positive, even in a negative message, no matter how minute.
+Take this into consideration and focus on what they said instead of how it was uttered.
+Instead, choose to find the positive, even in a negative message, no matter how minute.

-Lastly, don’t be the harsh critic yourself.
+Lastly, don’t be a harsh critic yourself.
 Karma advocate or not, it always goes back to the concept of pointing fingers.